bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 These Inspectors iterate over the current set of BES Fixlets and package them as a mathematical set, suitable for further set manipulation.

-Click [here](/relevance/reference/bes-fixlet-set.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet-set.html) to access the page describing these inspectors.

 ---

 ## BES Fixlet with Multiplicity

-These Inspectors deal with arrays of BES fixlets, allowing you to extract unique fixlets and count them.
+These Inspectors handle arrays of BES fixlets, allowing you to extract unique Fixlets and count them.
 This object type is derived from the <bes fixlet> type and therefore shares the same properties as that type.

-Click [here](/relevance/reference/bes-fixlet-with-multiplicity.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet-with-multiplicity.html) to access the page describing these inspectors.

 ---

 ## BES Fixlet Action

-These Inspectors let you examine BES Actions that are attached to Fixlet messages.
+These Inspectors allow you examine BES Actions that are attached to Fixlet messages.

-Click [here](/relevance/reference/bes-fixlet-action.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-fixlet-action.html) to access the page describing these inspectors.

 ---